Bell Pepper Growing Tips + Recipes Using Bell Peppers.

 You can start bell peppers as seeds.
 You need to start your seeds 8-10 weeks before your last frost date.
 Then bring them out into the garden once all chance of frost has passed.
-Transplants are easier and can be added to a warm garden bed spaced approx 10-18 inches apart (check your tags) or 1 per square if you’re doing Square Foot Gardening (here’s a free printable Square Foot Gardening planner).
+Transplants are easier and can be added to a warm garden bed spaced approx. 10-18 inches apart (check your tags) or 1 per square if you’re doing Square Foot Gardening (here’s a free printable Square Foot Gardening planner).

 Caring and Maintaining Peppers

 Bell peppers do not require a lot of oversight before they begin to flower and bear fruit.
 Water thoroughly and regularly, but don’t overwater the plants.
 Pepper roots do not like to be wet all the time, and rotting will occur at the base of plants that are left to grow in soil that is constantly moist.
 So allow the soil to dry between watering.

 Bell peppers are good companions to many other plants but do not plant with the brassica family (in other words, cruciferous vegetables, like cabbage).
 I like to plant peppers with tomatoes, basil, and eggplants as companions.
 Support your plants with cages or stakes because they’ll start to bend once they are heavy with fruit.